The physiotherapist’s overall management of your problem involves:

-A doctor’s referral is not necessary to see a physiotherapist in private practice, although frequently your doctor will work in partnership with a physio to plan and manage treatment for a specific condition.
+A doctor’s referral is not necessary to see a physiotherapist or exercise physiologist in private practice, although frequently your doctor will work in partnership with a physio/ex phys to plan and manage treatment for a specific condition.

 What Will it Cost?

-Physiotherapy services are rebatable under all higher tables of private health insurance schemes.
+Physiotherapy and Exercise Physiology services are rebatable under all higher tables of private health insurance schemes.
 The Trade Practices Act prevents the Australian Physiotherapy Association from providing a recommended schedule of fees for physiotherapy services.
-As a physiotherapy patient you can expect to pay an initial consultation fee, and subsequent visits will incur a reduced standard consultation.
+As a physiotherapy/exercise physiology client you can expect to pay an initial consultation fee, and subsequent visits will incur a reduced standard consultation.
 Aim Physiotherapy is a members first provider for Bupa, HCF and Medibank Private Health Funds.

 Medicare Subsidies for Physiotherapy and Exercise Physiology

-Did you know that Medicare can cover physiotherapy for some people?
+Did you know that Medicare can cover Physiotherapy and Exercise Physiology for some people?

 In June 2004, the Federal Government introduced access to Medicare funded physiotherapy.
 The Medicare Enhanced Primary Care (EPC) program provides more preventive care to older Australians.
 The program also improves care co-ordination between GPs and health professionals who provide care for people of any age with chronic conditions and complex care needs.
 Through the EPC program, certain people can gain access to Medicare rebates for up to five allied health and an additional eight diabetic services per year.
 A chronic condition is one that is of more than six months duration.
 Your GP will be able to assess whether you have complex care needs.
-To access Medicare funded physiotherapy, you will need to speak to your GP about whether you are eligible for this initiative.
+To access Medicare funded physiotherapy/exercise physiology, you will need to speak to your GP about whether you are eligible for this initiative.